Definition of Critical Thinking Skills

 Abduction includes the critical thinking skills that involve coming to a conclusion that is the most likely or logical based on the small amount of knowledge that you have.
 You can’t be sure of the answer, but you can think critically and make an educated guess.
 For example, you may see that a cat is on the roof.
 The most logical answer is that the cat got up there by climbing a nearby tree and jumping from it to the roof, but you can’t be sure.

 Creative thinking involves thinking about a topic in unusual, unconventional and alternative ways to generate new ideas about an established topic.
 A creative thinker will try to address an issue from a perspective that hasn’t been used before.

 While creative thinking may appear illogical, it is in fact a great driver of human development.
 Creative thinkers identify gaps in marketplaces or new, easier, faster and better ways of doing things.
 When a creative thinker comes up with a great new way of approaching an issue, their new method can become the new orthodoxy.

 How to Maintain your Thinking when School is Over

-You need to keep your mind active in order to maintain improve your thinking skills.
+You need to keep your mind active in order to maintain improve your critical thinking skills.
 When I finished high school, I stopped thinking mathematically.
 I stopped using calculus, trigonometry, geometry, etc. in my daily life.
-Ten years on, my mathematical thinking is very poor.
+Ten years on, my critical thinking skills that involve mathematics are very poor.

 By contrast, I kept reading and writing in the ten years since graduating high school.
-I am a much better creative and critical thinker than I was when I was at high school.
-That’s because I continued to exercise those parts of my mind on a regular basis.
+I am much better at these creative and critical thinking skills than I was when I was at high school.
+That’s because I continued to exercise those creative and critical thinking skills aspects of my mind on a regular basis.

-Some ways to maintain your mind’s neural pathways include:
+Some ways to maintain your mind’s neural pathways and keep up strong critical thinking skills include:

 - Doing Sudoku quizzes daily